-With the built environment contributing around 40% of the world’s total carbon footprint (World Green Building Council), developers, property owners and managers must not be daunted by the challenge of creating zero carbon buildings.
+With the built environment contributing around 40% of the world’s total carbon footprint according to the World Green Building Council, developers, property owners and managers must not be daunted by the challenge of creating Net Zero carbon buildings.

 We need to move beyond simply greenwashing.
 Our goal must be to reduce the carbon emissions of real estate.
-To work towards zero carbon buildings before costly regulation and enforcement take over.
+To work towards Net Zero carbon buildings before costly regulation and enforcement take over.

 Achieving Net Zero carbon

 At Workman, we collaborate with clients to create and implement bespoke Net Zero Asset Plans to meet corporate and statutory carbon emission targets.
-Our methodology for each Net Zero roadmap is a unique journey to creating zero carbon buildings.
-They provide recommendations and direction, collate existing data or identifying gaps to create the starting point for achieving Net Zero carbon.
+Our methodology for each Net Zero roadmap is a unique journey to creating Net Zero carbon buildings.
+They provide recommendations and direction, collate existing data or identify gaps to create the starting point for achieving Net Zero carbon.

 This video highlights a range of initiatives that we typically consider in developing our Net Zero Asset Plans: Solar PV panels; heat pump technology; flexible low carbon finishes; exposed services; smart buildings; cycle-to-work schemes; electric car facilities.